 The condition is usually common in premature babies who do not have fully developed lungs.
 It is less commonly seen in full-term babies (1).
 Breathing difficulties are common due to NRDS.
 Thankfully, the disease can be treated before or after the baby’s birth.

-Read this post to know more about the causes, risk factors, signs, symptoms, diagnosis, and treatment for neonatal respiratory distress syndrome, and ways to prevent it.
+Read this post to know the symptoms, risk factors, treatments, and possible complications of neonatal respiratory distress syndrome.

 Causes Of Neonatal Respiratory Distress Syndrome

 NRDS is caused by the deficiency of pulmonary surfactants present in the alveolar spaces of the lungs.
 Pulmonary surfactants are slimy, mucus-like substances made of proteins and lipids.
 The surfactant lines the air sacs (alveoli) to reduce the surface tension, thus helping the lungs stay inflated and preventing their collapse (2).

 Usually, the fetus starts to produce surfactants between 24 and 28 weeks of gestation, and most babies can breathe normally by 34 weeks of pregnancy.
 Babies born earlier than this time may not have enough surfactants to keep their lungs inflated and might experience NRDS (2).